metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) AlertmanagerConfigSpec is a specification of the desired behavior of the Alertmanager configuration.
-By definition, the Alertmanager configuration only applies to alerts for which the 'namespace' label is equal to the namespace of the AlertmanagerConfig resource. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) AlertmanagerConfigSpec is a specification of the desired behavior of the Alertmanager configuration.By definition, the Alertmanager configuration only applies to alerts for whichthe 'namespace' label is equal to the namespace of the AlertmanagerConfig resource. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only